- Applications open

 We invite qualified candidates to apply for 2 QUT-funded PhD scholarships in the Faculty of Health.
 We seek highly motivated, hard-working, committed and innovative thinkers with an ability to learn fast, adapt and work collaboratively.

 This project is multidisciplinary and spans across genetics, psychology and statistics.
-The project involves national (QUT, UQ) and international collaborators including researchers and clinicians from the USA and Germany.
+The project involves national (QUT, University of Queensland) and international collaborators, including researchers and clinicians from the USA and Germany.